DonCharisma/odrobian/README.md

 # Thanks

 Thanks to github for (hopefully) allowing this repsository to be hosted here.
 Appologies for the large files, but - 1. they are static so should only have to stored once, and 2. they are unlikely to be downloaded all that often, so shouldn't be a bandwidth consideration.

+And, of course, thanks to the original maintainer and helpers, for providing Odrobian for us.